Exporting and Importing a Course

 To schedule a course in Studio, follow the steps below: 1.
 To begin with, open your course in Studio.
 Open the Settings menu; click on Schedule and Details.
 2. To adjust the course pace, you can choose Instructor-Paced or Self-Paced.
 3. Lastly, you ...

-• Develeping Course Units
+• Developing Course Units

 What Is a Unit?
 Courses are composed of sections branched out into subsections and units respectively.
 Each unit is a single page that learners view as part of a subsection.
 Moreover, several components make up a unit, including text with HTML ...